 - Uterine rupture

-Maternal survival of AFE is uncommon, however successful pregnancies have been reported after pregnancies complicated by AFE.
+Maternal survival of AFE is uncommon; however, successful pregnancies have been reported after pregnancies that have been complicated by AFE.
 The risk of AFE reoccurrence is currently unknown.

 - Prolonged active labor